polymer-dart/polymerize/README.md

 ## Disclaimer

-Actually this tool will now work only for Linux.
-To be used on macosx should be only a matter of changing some builtin path and this will be fixed very soon.

-Bazel doesn't work on windows system for now because dart `dev_compiler` is not ready for windows, so... sorry guys.
+`Polymerize` works on every platforms where `DDC` and `Bazel` runs that's MacOS and Linux for now.

+### Browser compatibility

+`Polymerize` uses `DDC` and `Polymer-2`, this means that it will only work on modern browsers.
+So far only `chrome` and `firefox` have been tested but `Safari` should work too along with latest IE11 builds.

+Eventually some "transpiling" support can be added along with some optimizing post processing (like vulcanize or similar) could be added to the build chain to broaden the compatibility range.

+### Dazel

+`Polymerize` doesn't uses `dazel` for now because it still lacks some feature that are needed for it to work, but the plan is to migrate to `dazel` as soon as it will be ready.

-## Install
+## Installation & usage

-This tool is actually used internally by bazel rules so you don't really need to install it (bazel will do that for you).

-In theory all you have to do is start using bazel rules and enjoy your building.

-But unfortunately maintaining bazel build file is not an easy task, expecially when dealing with transitive dependencies.

-`polymerize` can be used to automatically generate and update all the `bazel` stuff for you from your `pubspec.yaml` (and resolved lock file).

-With that all you have to do is to write and maitain your usual `pubspec.yaml` and then run `polymerize init -y <path-to-root-pubspec.yaml` (after installing the polymerize tool):
+Polymerize can be intalled from pub :

-    pub global activate polymerize  # <-- to install the tool
+    pub global activate polymerize

+### Prepare a project

+In order to build a project must be *prepared* for `polymerize`, just issue the following commands:

+ 1. `pub get/update` to check and resolve the dependencies (like in normal dart projects)
-    polymerize init -y pubspec.yaml # <-- to auto generate or update bazel build files
+ 2. `polymerize init` this will generate or update `bazel` build files

-If you update any `pubspec.yaml` just launch `polymerize init -y pubspec.yaml` again to have your `WORKSPACE` and `BUILD`s file updated accordingly.
+ This steps should be repeated every time the dependencies are changed.

+### Build a project

+ 3. `bazel build default` this is the actual build

+As *Bazel* is very fast and runs only on changed files you can make it automatically build the project every time a files changed with :

+    `watch "bazel build default"`

-# Develping with polymerize
+# Developing with polymerize

 ## Sample project

-A sample project demostrating how to build `polymer-2` components using `polymerize` can be found here :
+A sample project illustrating how to build `polymer-2` components using `polymerize` can be found here :
  - [Sample mini todo APP for Polymer2-Dart-DDC Project](https://github.com/dam0vm3nt/todo_ddc)

 See the [README](https://github.com/dam0vm3nt/polymer_dcc/blob/master/README.md) for more information.